Episode Title: Irrevocably Yours

 All that’s really left in the character roster for Irrevocably Yours is Olivia, who is continuing to blossom nicely into an out-of-control teenaged rebel.
 One of our very first scenes this ep is Olivia in her room, spraying some air freshener around.
 As soon as we see that air freshener, we know what’s up, but I’m gonna poke some major holes in Olivia’s pot smoking habits and say that no seasoned stoner would be as obvious as she’s being.
 Okay, we all know that the smell of pot doesn’t linger in the air and the walls and the carpets in the same way that the smell of tobacco does.
 Even so, that obviously doesn’t mean there’s no smell.
 The smell fades faster and should basically be completely gone by about 24 hours later, but during the time that you’re physically blazing up, the smell is rather potent.
 Why would Olivia be so stupid as to continue smoking within the confines of the Fairgate house and then think that a measly little spray of air freshener will take care of the problem?
 A seasoned stoner would know that you don’t blaze up in the house unless you are all by yourself and know that you’re gonna be all by yourself for many hours, and then a seasoned stoner would also make sure to leave several doors and windows open in order to de-smellify the house as soon as possible.
 Olivia instead chooses to blaze up in her bedroom two seconds before it’s time to go to school.

 Is it any wonder that Sexy Michael walks in and immediately knows what’s going on?
 He walks in wearing a fabulous white shirt that somewhat shows off his neck (mmmmm, I just wanna bite his neck, mmmmm) and immediately declares, “You’re stoned, aren’t you?”
 Olivia goes on about how she doesn’t smoke grass and then Sexy Michael finds himself once again possessed by the spirit of Nancy Reagan as he goes on about all the evils of pot and how Olivia will get in trouble at school just for having it.
 As I said before, this is really the only flaw in the entire character of Sexy Michael Fairgate.
 Absolutely everything else about him would make him the most perfect boyfriend/husband that a boy could ask for, but the fact that he is such a square as far as Mary Jane is concerned is a bit of a problem.
-Fortunately, I have complete confidence in myself and my own powers and I know that, if I suddenly found myself trapped inside the television ala Pleasantville and was living and breathing within the KL world, I would immediately use my powers to turn Michael gay, then I would do things with him in a hot tub that would make Abby herself blush.
+Fortunately, I have complete confidence in myself and my own powers and I know that, if I suddenly found myself trapped inside the television ala Pleasantville and was living and breathing within the KL world, I would immediately use my powers to turn Michael gay, get him to blaze up a doobie, and then I would do things with him in a hot tub that would make Abby herself blush.

 While I’m kinda making fun of Sexy Michael for being a square, he’s actually not totally out of line.
 See, Olivia clearly is smoking weed too much and it’s clearly starting to affect her schooling and her general demeanor.
 As we see throughout this ep, she has to blaze up several times throughout the day just to make it through, because the next time we catch up with her, she’s out at a fancy dinner with Abs, clearly yearning to be anywhere else.
 Abs asks the waiter to give all the anchovies to Olivia, which seems gross and weird, saying how it’s important for Olivia to try new things.
 Olivia counters with, “I hate Caesar salad and I hate anchovies,” and bemoans the fact that she even has to talk to her mother at all before quickly retreating to the bathroom.
 Once again, I point out that Olivia is taking quite a risk here that a seasoned stoner probably would not take.
 In this instance, she’s lucky that the bathroom is completely unoccupied and that nobody comes in while she’s enjoying her toke, but it’s still a big risk.
 What if someone did come in?
 What if this was one of those restaurants that has a restroom attendant?
 I guess we can take this to mean that Olivia needs her weed so bad that she doesn’t care what risks she takes to get it.
 Oh yeah, and one last note on this scene: I absolute adore the scary-ass electronic sci-fi music that plays when Olivia puts the joint in her mouth, suddenly making this scene feel way scarier and way more dramatic than it actually is.